robzr/Rubot/README.md

   Slack API token, that [you can get here](https://api.slack.com/docs/oauth-test-tokens).
 * Now you'll have to create at least one InstantSlackBot::Bot.
 A Bot needs two things to function.
-** One or more *conditions* are needed in order for the Bot to know when to respond.
+  * One or more *conditions* are needed in order for the Bot to know when to respond.
 A condition can be a simple text string or a regular expression which is matched against every message posted.
 A Proc can also be used for more sophisticated matching logic.
-*** Conditions by default run with or boolean logic, meaning any one condition that is
-    met will cause the action to run - however, using the logic: :and argument, the behavior can be changed to require all conditions to be met.
+    * Conditions by default run with or boolean logic, meaning any one condition that is met will cause the action to run - however, using the logic: :and argument, the behavior can be changed to require all conditions to be met.
-*** When using a Proc condition, an optional hash argument is passed, which can be used
-    to parse the message text, username and channel where it was posted to.
+    * When using a Proc condition, an optional hash argument is passed, which can be used to parse the message text, username and channel where it was posted to.
-** One *action* is needed, which determines the response when the condition(s) are met.
+  * One *action* is needed, which determines the response when the condition(s) are met.
    The action can be as simple as a static text string, or a Proc for more sophisticated responses.
-*** When using a Proc action, an optional hash argument is passed, which can be used
-    to parse the message text, username and channel where it was posted to.
+    * When using a Proc action, an optional hash argument is passed, which can be used to parse the message text, username and channel where it was posted to.
+* Finally, call the Master#run method to operate your bot.